On the Learnability of Watermarks for Language Models: Background and notation: watermarking

+The \Aar watermarking strategy \citep{aaronson2023} hashes the previous $k$ tokens using key $\xi$ (where $k$ is a hyperparameter) to obtain a score $r_i$ for each token $i \in \Vocab$, where each $r_i$ is uniformly distributed in $[0, 1]$.
+Let $p_i$ be the original model probability for token $i$.
+Then, the next generated token is deterministically chosen to be the token $i$ which maximizes $r_i^{1/p_i}$, i.e., a token with both a high original probability $p_i$ and high hash score $r_i$.
+This procedure boosts the hash scores of tokens in watermarked text compared to non-watermarked text.
+So, at detection time, if the hash scores $r_i$ of the tokens in the observed sequence are high, then the p-value is low.

-where $F_G$ is the CDF for gamma distributed random variable $G \sim \mathrm{Gamma}(\len(x) - k, 1)$.
-Because $\fw^\Aar$ is deterministic based on the previous $k$ tokens and the original model probabilities, \Aar can sometimes produce repetitive text, especially at small $k$ \citep{kuditipudi2023robust}.
-Increasing $k$ decreases repetition as $k$-grams become less likely to be repeated, but the watermark also becomes less robust to edits, as each token edit affects the hashed watermark scores for $k+1$ tokens.
+Since \Aar deterministically selects the next token based on the previous $k$ tokens and the original model probabilities, \Aar can lead to repetitive text, especially for small $k$ \citep{kuditipudi2023robust}.
+Increasing $k$ decreases repetitiveness, as larger $k$-grams are less likely to be repeated, but the watermark also becomes less robust to edits, as each token edit affects the hash scores for $k + 1$ tokens.